Restoration of Rights, Pardon, Expungement & Sealing

 Criminal records can be sealed only under limited circumstances.
 Instructions for sealing criminal records, as well as the documents necessary for doing so, can be found on the Colorado State Judicial Branch website. http://www.courts.state.co.us/Forms/SubCategory.cfm?Category=Seal.

 In 2011 Colorado enacted a major revision of its laws on sealing, and in 2014 it relocated and revised these laws.
-An additional filing fee is charged only for substances convictions. controlled
+Further revisions were made in 2016.
+An additional filing fee is charged only for sealing of controlled substances convictions.

 Individuals may request the court to seal conviction records for selected offenses involving controlled substances committed after 2008.
 Colo.
 Rev. Stat. § 24-72-704 (convictions between 2008 and 2011), § 24-72-705 (convictions after July 1, 2011).
 For pre-2011 convictions, there is a 10-year waiting period after completion of sentence, during which the petitioner cannot have been “charged or convicted” of a crime.
 For post-2011 convictions, there is a variable eligibility waiting period ranging from one year for petty offenses, 3-to-5 years for misdemeanors, and 7-to-10 years for felonies. § 24-72-705(1)(b).
 An additional filing fee of $200 is charged over and above the fee otherwise required by law, which is deposited in the “Judicial Stabilization Cash Fund.” § 24-72-704(2)(b)(III).